 Nevertheless, 30-odd years of sustainability reporting have produced a trove of useful data.
 Stakeholders can use this information to track the relative sustainability performance of companies from year to year.
 By aggregating data from many companies, stakeholders can not only discern patterns and trends in companies’ responses to sustainability issues but compare and rank businesses as well.

 Investors and asset owners appear to be taking note of corporate sustainability disclosures and adapting their investment strategies accordingly.
-The Global Sustainable Investment Alliance has found that the quantity of global assets managed according to sustainable-investment strategies more than doubled from 2012 to 2018, rising from $13.3 trillion to $30.7 trillion.
+The Global Sustainable Investment Alliance has found that the quantity of global assets managed according to sustainable-investment strategies more than doubled from 2012 to 2018, rising from $13.3 trillion to $30.7 trillion.3 BlackRock reports that assets in sustainable mutual funds and exchange-traded funds in Europe and the United States increased by more than 67 percent from 2013 to 2019 and now amount to $760 billion.4 And research by Morgan Stanley indicates that a majority of large asset owners are integrating sustainability factors into their investment processes.
+Many of those asset owners started to do so only during the four years before the survey.5

 What investors want: Financial materiality, consistency, and reliability